 The abs are important stabilizer muscles that keep your form in check.
 If you do abs first, you will tire them out, and your whole workout will be less than optimal.
 Work down from the largest to the smallest muscles.

+Doing core exercises is still important, though.
 Crunches and Janda sit-ups primarily work the largest abdominal muscle, the rectus abdominis, which flexes the spine.
-This muscle compresses the abdomen to a point, but there are other muscles that you need to pay attention to, as well.
+This muscle compresses the abdomen to a point, but there are other muscles you need to pay attention to, as well.

 The internal and external obliques, which I like to call "nature's girdle," are located at the sides of the rectus abdominis.
 They are the muscles you use when you bend sideways at the spine or twist at the waist.
 They also contract to compress the abdomen, so you should work them just as hard as you work the rectus abdominis.
 Adding a twist to crunches works, as well as dumbbell side bends, but be careful not to use any jerky motions, especially if you've had back problems.

-The transversus abdominis is located at your sides, below the obliques.
-Often called "lower abs," this is the muscle that women who are trying to lose the belly after pregnancy should concentrate on.
-Exercises that call for raising the legs instead of the upper body are very effective at strengthening the transversus.
+The transversus abdominal muscles are located at your sides, below the obliques.
+Often called "lower abs," these are the muscles that women who are trying to lose their belly after pregnancy should concentrate on.
+Exercises that call for raising the legs instead of the upper body are effective at strengthening the transversus.

 Walking puts all of the abdominal muscles to work.
 Make sure you swing your arms and contract your midsection while you walk, and maintain a brisk pace.
 Once you get your body accustomed to a daily walk, you'll hate to go a day without it.
 Walk for at least thirty minutes each time to achieve the aerobic effect, and be sure to drink plenty of water.

 Weight training not only helps the metabolism, but it also strengthens the bones.
-Women who work out with weights are much less likely to develop osteoporosis in later years than their counterparts.
-Adding muscle also does wonders for the energy level and self-esteem.
+Adding muscle also does wonders for your energy level and self-esteem as you age.

-Yoga is equally effective at strengthening the body, especially the abs and back.
-It improves the posture tremendously, to create a taller, leaner appearance.
+Yoga is equally effective at strengthening your body, especially your abs and back.
+It improves the posture tremendously to create a taller, leaner appearance.
 Pilates and many mat-based exercises are also great alternatives.
-The important thing is that you find an activity that you like to do.
-This will greatly improve the odds of you sticking to it.
+The important thing is that you find an activity you like to do.
+This will greatly improve your odds of sticking with it.